fabiospampinato/vscode-extras/readme.md

 # VSCode Extras

-A collection of utilities for development vscode extensions.
+A collection of utilities for developing vscode extensions.

 ## Install